 The Atlas of Bad Risk Management:

-The Atlas was discovered recently in archeological work studying pre-crisis civilizations.
+The Atlas was discovered recently in archaeological work studying pre-crisis civilizations.
 Despite the obvious wear and tear, all key risk failure areas have been preserved.
 We note the remarkable diversity of organizational forms and economic structures.
 Most interestingly, there is even an uncharted territory that was rumored to be inhabited by black swans.

 We handed over this invaluable treasure to a risk management expert and asked her to identify any similarities with modern risk management challenges.
 She provided the following responses (abridged):